 Slot Games

-You’ll see everything from simple three-reel slots to newer titles with bonus features and progressive jackpots.
+You’ll see everything from three-reel classic slots to newer titles with bonus features and progressive jackpots.
 It’s usually the biggest section at any Alabama casino site.

 Table Games